Killing of Ashli Babbitt: Life and views of Ashli Babbitt

-According to her brother, she became frustrated with such issues as the number of homeless people in San Diego and the difficulties of running a small business.
-As she struggled professionally, Babbitt came to embrace the radical right.
+According to her brother, Babbitt became frustrated with such issues as the number of homeless people in San Diego and the difficulties of running a small business.
+As she struggled professionally, she came to embrace the radical right.
 On July 1, 2019, a judge issued a $71,000 judgment against her pool business for failing to repay a loan; around the same time, she supported Donald Trump and started following and promoting conspiracy theories.
 In November 2019, Babbitt tweeted about Pizzagate, a conspiracy theory that senior Democrats were operating a child sex-trafficking ring.
 By February 2020, Babbitt publicly supported QAnon, a broader far-right conspiracy theory that expanded Pizzagate's claims by adding the concept of a worldwide cabal of Satan-worshipping child abusers whom Trump is secretly fighting.
-One customer recalled having stopped doing business with the company in 2020 after Babbitt unexpectedly delivered a political rant over the telephone.
+One customer recalled having stopped doing business with Babbitt's company in 2020, after Babbitt unexpectedly delivered a political rant over the telephone.

-Babbitt was very active on social media through her Twitter handle @CommonAshSense.
-She did not post much original content: most of her posts were retweets, frequently of messages from conservative and right-wing figures like Michael Flynn and Jack Posobiec, and conservative news sites like Right Side Broadcasting.
-According to Marc-André Argentino, a researcher working on QAnon and other extremist groups, Babbitt was not "a leader or major influencer within the QAnon movement", and was not involved in selling QAnon-themed merchandise.
-She has nonetheless tweeted regularly about the conspiracy theory since February 2020.
-Babbitt posted about 50 times a day on Twitter; on election day, she had posted 77 times.
+Babbitt was highly active on social media through her Twitter handle @CommonAshSense.
+She seldom posted original content: most of her posts were retweets, frequently of messages from conservative and right-wing figures like Michael Flynn and Jack Posobiec, and conservative news sites like Right Side Broadcasting.
+According to Marc-André Argentino, a researcher studying QAnon and other extremist groups, Babbitt was not "a leader or major influencer within the QAnon movement", and was not involved in selling QAnon-themed merchandise.
+She had nonetheless tweeted regularly about the conspiracy theory since February 2020.
+Babbitt posted about 50 times a day on Twitter; on Election Day, she posted 77 times.

 After the election, Babbitt rejected the results and began supporting the Stop the Steal movement.
 On January 1, 2021, Babbitt announced plans to travel to DC for January 6.